YPG International: Establishment and campaigns

-The unit is composed mostly of people from Western Europe and the United States, including communists, socialists and anarchists.
-The unit's initial statement mentioned their principles and causes, highlighting the common unity between communists and anarchists as an anti-fascist front against the Islamic State of Iraq and the Levant.
-The statement was released in several languages, including English, Italian, Spanish and Basque.
+The unit was primarily composed of individuals from Western Europe and the United States, including communists, socialists, and anarchists.
+In its initial statement, the unit outlined its principles and causes, emphasizing the unity between communists and anarchists in forming an anti-fascist front against the Islamic State of Iraq and the Levant.
+The statement was released in several languages, including English, Italian, Spanish, and Basque.

-The unit took part in the 2016 Manbij offensive, the Raqqa campaign (2016-2017), the Deir ez-Zor campaign (2017-19), and the resistance to the 2018 Turkish invasion of Afrin and the 2019 Turkish offensive into northeastern Syria.
+The unit participated in several key campaigns, including the 2016 Manbij offensive, the Raqqa campaign (2016-2017), the Deir ez-Zor campaign (2017-19), as well as resisting the 2018 Turkish invasion of Afrin and the 2019 Turkish offensive into northeastern Syria.